trainart/linux3/3-4-Webserver-Nginx.md

 ```

-We already have Apache confugred to listed port `8080`,
+We already have Apache configured to listed port `8080`,
 but we need Nginx to be reconfigured to listen port `8088` as shown on scheme above.
 this way we will free port `80` for HAProxy balancer.